graezykev/mono-repo/README.md

 ## Design Token - Dimension

-Dimension represents an amount of distance in a single dimension in the UI, such as a position, width, height, space, radius, or thickness.
+Dimension represents an amount of distance in a single dimension in the UI, such as a position, width, height, space, gap, radius, or thickness.

 ### Basic Unit - REM